 - Jane Peckham – Financial Remedy Group

-If, for any reason, it is not obvious whom of the above should be addressed, then the application should be addressed to the Head of Recruitment who is Stuart Wright.
+If for any reason it is not obvious whom of the above should be addressed then the application should be addressed to the Head of Recruitment, Stuart Wright.

 The Head of Annexe, Simon Sinnatt, and the Head of Recruitment will be kept informed about all applications for tenancy.
 The latter will be responsible for ensuring that the applications are considered fully and fairly in accordance with the procedures set out below.
 All applications, whether in response to an advertisement or otherwise, should comprise a covering letter and a full CV (including the names of at least two referees of whom at least one should be able to vouch for the candidate’s skills as an advocate).
 Referees will NOT be contacted without the prior permission of the applicant.